There are many reasons why businesses choose to invest in marketing automation.

 Split-testing enables each step of the process to be refined.
-A small improvement at every stage of any process compounds to a huge improvement in bottom line.
+A small improvement at every stage of any process compounds to a huge improvement in the bottom line.

 Speed of follow-up is critical to sales success – online sales leads have a very short life – according to Harvard Business Review.
 Responding to an online enquiry inside an hour makes it 60 times (yes, 60) times more likely that you will qualify a lead than waiting 24 hours or more to respond.
 Marketing automation makes responses automatic and instant.

 Improving both lead conversion rates and lead conversion times can be a staggering combination.
-If you close 20% more of your leads because marketing automation helps you nurture more of them to the point of engagement and you reduce your conversion time by 20% (because marketing automation produces warmer, better leads) the overall effect is to boost monthly sales by 40%.
+If you close 20% more of your leads because marketing automation helps you nurture more of them to the point of engagement and you reduce your conversion time by 20% (because marketing automation produces warmer, better leads) the overall compound effect is to boost monthly sales by 44%.

 8. Make Your Marketing Scalable

 Content marketing and marketing automation is a scalable practice.
-The more great content you invest in the better the results.
+The more great content you invest in, the better the results.
 The returns are not linear – over time they become exponential in the same way that being first place in search results is exponentially better than being on page 2.

 The other big benefit is the ability to automate routine communications.
 This means your marketing team can communicate more regularly with more people.